 Our cash used in operations was \$(62.1) million in 2022.
-Net income plus adjustments for non-cash net expenses contributed \$241.6 million to cash provided by operations.
-Net cash used in operations as a result of changes in operating assets and liabilities was \$303.7 million.
-The changes in operating assets and liabilities included a \$201.1 million increase in inventories, a \$21.3 million increase in other assets, a \$55.8 million decrease in accrued liabilities, \$66.7 million in net changes in income taxes, including excess tax benefits and deferred income taxes and a \$19.2 million increase in accounts receivable.
+The changes in operating assets and liabilities included a \$201.1 million increase in inventories, a \$21.3 million increase in other assets, a \$55.8 million decrease in accrued liabilities, \$66.7 million in net changes in income taxes, including excess tax benefits and deferred income taxes, and a \$19.2 million increase in accounts receivable.
 Offsetting these amounts was a \$22.9 million decrease in prepaid expenses and other current assets and a \$37.5 million increase in accounts payable.
 The increase in inventory was primarily to build inventory safety stock levels.
 The increase in other assets was due to the purchase of spare parts.
 The primary drivers for the net decrease in accrued liabilities was primarily due to the payout of annual bonuses and decrease in deferred revenue.
 The net changes in income taxes was a result of recording the current deferred provision and the timing of payments.
 The increase in accounts receivable was primarily due to the net impact of collection efforts and the timing of revenue.
 The net decrease in prepaid expenses and other current assets was primarily due to a decrease in deferred costs mostly offset by capitalized debt issuance costs allocated to the revolving credit facility.
 The increase in accounts payable was due to the timing of payments.

 Our cash provided by operations was \$267.5 million in 2021.
-Net income plus adjustments for non-cash net expenses contributed \$252.5 million to cash provided by operations.
-Net cash used in operations as a result of changes in operating assets and liabilities was \$15.0 million.
-The changes in operating assets and liabilities included a \$20.8 million decrease in inventories, a \$13.8 million decrease in accounts receivable, a \$6.3 million increase in accrued liabilities, a \$2.3 million increase in accounts payable, and \$0.9 million in net changes in income taxes, including excess tax benefits and deferred income taxes.
+The changes in operating assets and liabilities included a \$20.8 million decrease in inventories, a \$13.8 million decrease in accounts receivable, a \$6.3 million increase in accounts liabilities, a \$2.3 million increase in accounts payable, and \$0.9 million in net changes in income taxes, including excess tax benefits and deferred income taxes.
 Offsetting these amounts was a \$21.0 million increase in other assets and a \$8.0 million increase in prepaid expenses and other current assets.
 The decrease in inventory was primarily due to the timing of production and customer purchases.
 The decrease in accounts receivable is primarily due to collection efforts.
 The increase in accrued liabilities was primarily due to the accrual of incentive bonuses, deferred revenue collected on certain arrangements and accruals related to the Smiths Medical transaction.
 The increase in accounts payable was primarily due to the timing of payments.
 The net changes in income taxes was a result of the timing of payments.
 The increase in other assets was primarily due to the purchase of spare parts.
 The net increase in prepaid expenses and other current assets was primarily due to an increase in deferred costs.